cms-sw/cmssw/Validation/TruthInfo/README.md

 validators.
 They measure how well a truth branch reproduces the legacy truth objects, `CaloParticle` and `SimCluster` for the first, `TrackingParticle` for the second.

+The Run4 eras carry `enableTruth`, which schedules the graph summary and the two first-generation validators in the standard validation.
+Those book 98 monitor elements.

-The Run4 eras carry `enableTruth`, which schedules `truthBranchValidationSequence` in the validation EndPath and `truthBranchHarvestingSequence` in HARVESTING.
-The HLT twins are in `truthBranchHltValidationSequence` and `truthBranchHltHarvestingSequence`, because they read HLT collections an offline reconstruction does not produce.
+The association performance plots are not part of the default validation.
+They book 54242 monitor elements, 21.9 MiB of the harvested DQM file on 10 ttbar D127 events, so a study of the association turns them on with `customiseTruthBranchValidation` from `SimGeneral/TruthGraphAssociatorProducers`.
+It fills `truthBranchValidationSequence` in the validation EndPath and `truthBranchHarvestingSequence` in HARVESTING.
+The HLT twins are in `truthBranchHltValidationSequence` and `truthBranchHltHarvestingSequence`, added by `customiseTruthHltValidation`, because they read HLT collections an offline reconstruction does not produce.

 `scripts/makeTruthValidationPlots.py` renders the harvested DQM into a gallery.